2 cars that dominated Bollywood interest in 2021 - ExBulletin

 Mercedes-Benz Maybach GLS600

 The car is above all a question of comfort, but it leaves nothing behind in terms of power.
-It is equipped with a 4.0-liter V8 petrol engine producing 550 hp and 730 nm of torque with an acceleration from 0 to 100 km / h in 4.9 seconds and a top speed of 250 km / h.
+It is equipped with a 4.0-liter V8 petrol engine developing 550 hp and 730 nm of torque with an acceleration from 0 to 100 km / h in 4.9 seconds and a top speed of 250 km / h.
 One of the car’s original owners in Bollywood was Ranveer Singh and he was spotted with her in July.
 According to reports, it was a birthday present for himself.
 Ayushmann Khurrana was next after Ranveer Singh, seen getting out of the car in a video that went viral.
 Arjun Kapoor also added the luxury car to his collection just months after purchasing the Land Rover Defender.
 Arjun bought the car after taking a ride in Ranveer Singh’s Maybach GLS 600 and being impressed with it.
-Then it was bought by actress Kriti Sanon after her movie Mimi ‘became a hit on Netflix.
-She was spotted near Maddock Films’ Mumbai office which gave her roles in successful projects like Luka Chuppi.
+Then it was bought by actress Kriti Sanon after her movie “Mimi” became a hit on Netflix.
+She was spotted near Maddock Films’ Mumbai office, earning her roles in successful projects like Luka Chuppi.

 Lamborghini Urus

 Another favorite of Bollywood stars is the Lamborghini Urus.
 The luxury sports SUV was bought this year by two Bollywood stars, Kartik Aryan and Ranveer Singh.
-This is Ranveer Singh’s second Lamborghini Urus and he bought it in the special pearl capsule color scheme in the Arancio Borealis (orange) color option and it costs ₹ 28 lakhs more than the Lamborghini Urus standard.
+This is Ranveer Singh’s second Lamborghini Urus and he bought it in the special pearl capsule color scheme in the Arancio Borealis (orange) color option and it costs 28 lakhs more than the norm Lamborghini Urus.

-Which of these Bollywood favorites would you like to come home to?
+Which of these Bollywood favorites would you love to come home to?

-For the latest auto news and reviews, follow carandbike.com on Twitter, Facebook, and subscribe to our Youtube channel.
+For the latest auto news and reviews, follow UKTN.com on Twitter, Facebook and subscribe to our YouTube channel.

 Sources